 \section{Conclusion and Future Work}

-This work investigated the integration between the vision-based deep learning models and middleware technology to generate a system capable of assisting the medical staff in chest disease classification.
-The ResNet50 showed superior performance with the X-ray images because it contained residual connections to prevent vanishing gradient, and its efficiency in feature extraction made it the suitable choice for the classification task.
-Additionally, the FastDDS middleware is presenting outstanding performance in terms of reliability and scalability concerns.
-The ResNet50 model achieved an accuracy of 88.61\%, a precision of 88.76\%, and a recall of 88.49\%.
-Moreover, the results mark an average throughput of 3,200 bytes/second and an average latency of 65 ms.
+This work investigated the integration of vision-based deep learning models with middleware to develop a system capable of assisting medical staff with chest disease classification.
+The ResNet50 model showed superior performance on X-ray images due to its ability to retain residual connections to prevent vanishing gradients and its efficient feature extraction, making it a suitable choice for the classification task.
+The model achieves 88.61\% accuracy, 88.76\% precision, and 88.49\% recall.
+Additionally, the FastDDS middleware is presenting outstanding performance in terms of throughput and latency.
+It enables the system to achieve an average throughput of 3,200 bytes/second and an average end-to-end latency of 65 ms.

-In the future, the research should focus on enhancing scalability and handling different sizes of images while maintaining real-time performance.
-Additionally, with scalability, the system must be secured against attacks, so we suggest adding encryption techniques and authentication in the data transfer process.
-Also, extend and add more nodes to offer fault tolerance, allow load-balancing, and make sure that the system will perform efficiently under different scenarios.
+In the future, the research should focus on improving scalability to ensure that doctors from different parts of the hospital or nearby clinics can use the system efficiently.
+Additionally, we will investigate system security using the FastDDS security module, as the system must be protected against attacks.
+Finally, we shall extend and add more inference nodes to provide fault tolerance, enable load balancing, and ensure the system performs efficiently across different scenarios.